Serpens (The Snake) Constellation

 The Latin genitive of the constellation name is "Serpentis" (pronounced sərˈpɛntɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Serpentis (the brightest star of Serpens based on the Bayer catalog); or 23 Serpentis (the 23th star in the constellation of Serpens based on the Flamsteed catalog).

-Sky chart of Serpens from your location
+Sky Chart of Serpens Constellation

 Here we provide a simplified sky chart of the Serpens constellation.
 Alternatively it is possible to locate Serpens in the night sky using our Online Interactive Planetarium.

-Visibility of Serpens from your location
+Visibility of Serpens Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations (like Serpens actually is) these times can have little relevance.